 Sometimes Bolting components are coated with different coating materials to improve its corrosion resistance.
 This will reduce maintenance costs.
 Common coatings are

 - Chrome Plating

 You can see these coating in the image.

 Inspection of stud bolts

-- Check for Damage thread & Poor chamfered of a head of nuts and ends of the stud
+- Check for Damage thread & Poor chamfered on heads of nuts and ends of the stud.

 Following to be confirmed during dimension inspection of the stud bolts